pastorbrett-sys/The-Traveling-Church-1/replit.md

 ## Overview

 The Traveling Church is a full-stack web application showcasing a global, traveling ministry.
-The application presents information about a faith-based organization that reaches people worldwide, featuring travel locations, mission statements, values, and pastoral information.
-Built with a modern React frontend and Express backend, it serves as an informational platform for this unique ministry approach.
+The application presents information about a faith-based organization that reaches people worldwide.
+Built with a modern React frontend and Express backend, it serves as a comprehensive platform featuring:

+- **Travel locations** with interactive world map
+- **Pastor's journal** for sharing reflections and updates
+- **Event calendar** for upcoming gatherings (online and in-person)
+- **Testimonials** from congregation members worldwide
+- **Contact form** for inquiries and connection
+- **Mission statement** and core values presentation

 ## User Preferences